Department of Creative Arts Therapy,

 DeLucia previously led the AmericaServes Community of Practice for IVMF, a national collective impact initiative.
-Working across the country with federal, state, and community-based organizations, she developed the America Serves Community of Practice to empower the operation and continuous performance improvement of more than a dozen high-performing, coordinated networks of services, resources, and care nationally that were dedicated to improving the lives of veterans, service members, and their families.
-Supporting more than 500 human services providers, together caring for thousands of military-connected members and their families, DeLucia’s AmericaServes partners provided leading-edge innovation and best practice across all facets of human services and care for America’s veterans and their families.
+Supporting more than 500 human services providers, together caring for thousands of military-connected members and their families, the Community of Practice supported federal, state, and community-based organizations to provide innovative and best practices across all facets of human services and care for America’s veterans and their families.

 Prior to her work at the University, DeLucia served as the director of wellness and supportive services at the Veterans Outreach Center in Rochester, New York.
 There she developed the wellness program to incorporate comprehensive art therapy, mental health counseling, and case management services.